Itinerary

 Optional Activities

-- Immerse yourself in Chapultepec Park, the largest park in Latin America with serene lakes, vast open spaces for relaxation, museums and gardens
+- Immerse yourself in Chapultepec Park, the largest park in Latin America, where you can find serene lakes, vast open spaces for relaxation, and a variety of museums and gardens

 - Ascend to the majestic Chapultepec Castle, once the official residence of Emperor Maximilian I, now a museum offering stunning panoramic views of the park and Paseo de la Reforma